What are cookies and why do we use them?

 There are many benefits to this.
-It means that every time you visit we can log you in automatically, and remember your preferences.
+For example, every time you visit our site we can log you in automatically, and remember your preferences.
 Plus, we can keep you logged in as you move around the site and give you a personal experience.

-These remain on your device until they’re set to expire, or you choose to delete them from your browser cache.
-They’re activated each time you visit the website that created them.
-They let us remember you when you return, help analyse your behavior while you’re on the site, and let us identify any problems.
-All the information is collected anonymously.
+These remain on your device until they are set to expire or you choose to delete them from your browser cache.
+They are activated each time you visit the website that created them.

 Sharing with other social networks

-If you use buttons to share online content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer memory.
-Find out more about these here:
+If you use buttons to share online content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer or other device (laptop, tablet or mobile phone).
+Find out more about these cookies here:

-You can find out more about cookies and get advice on discovering what cookies have been set and how you can manage and delete them at http://www.allaboutcookies.org
+Generally, you can find out more about cookies and get advice on discovering what cookies have been set and how you can manage and delete them at http://www.allaboutcookies.org.

-We suggest you accept all cookies from our site, to get all the benefits we’ve outlined above.
-However, it is possible to manage your cookies using your web browser.
-Unless you’ve adjusted your browser settings, our system will issue cookies as soon as you visit our site.
-Remember, if you change your browser settings to block all cookies (including Essential ones) you may not be able to access some or all parts of our site.
+We suggest you accept all cookies from our site, to get all the benefits we have outlined above.
+However, it is possible to manage and block cookies using your web browser.
+Unless you have adjusted your browser settings, our system will issue cookies as soon as you visit our site.
+Remember, if you change your browser settings to block all cookies (including essential ones) you may not be able to access some or all parts of our site.

 You can also set your browser to alert you every time a site sets a cookie.
 Each browser works differently, but here are instructions on how to manage your cookies, using all the browsers we support:

 Click on the 'Tools' icon then select 'Internet Options'.
-Choose the 'Privacy' tab and move the slider to choose your settings.
-For more detailed privacy settings click on 'Advanced'.
+Choose the 'Privacy' tab and Click on ‘Advanced’ for more detailed privacy settings.

-Choose 'Preferences' from the Safari menu then select 'Security'.
-You’ll see your Cookie settings and can choose your settings
+Choose 'Preferences' from the Safari menu then select 'Privacy'.
+You’ll see your Cookie settings and can choose your settings.

-Click on 'Menu', 'Options', 'Privacy' and then 'Cookies'.
-You can then choose your settings
+Click on 'Menu', 'Options', 'Privacy' and then select ‘Firefox will:’ to use custom settings for history.
+You can then choose your settings.

 How do I know which internet browser I have?